 One breakfast and one lunch

 This expedition will give you exposure to some of the jungle and river areas of the country.
 Be on the lookout for many species of birds and other animals as you make your way across the river.
 On the other side of a lagoon is the Mayan site of Aguateca.
 The temples of the site of Ceibal are moderately restored and surrounded by a protected tropical forest.
 Duration: 1 day.
-Price per guest from: $100
+Price: $100

 The entire North of Guatemala is full of Mayan settlements and exceptional Mayan cities, and this site is one of them.
-Enjoyed the splendor of being almost all by yourself at these awesome and magnificent archaeological sites in the heart of the Guatemalan jungle canopy.
-Yaxha is the perfect extension for those who want to explore more of the Mayan culture and get easy entry to it.
+Enjoy the splendor of being almost all by yourself at these awesome and magnificent archaeological sites in the heart of the Guatemalan jungle.
+Yaxha is the perfect extension for those who want to explore more of the Mayan culture and get easy entry into it.
 Duration: a full day.
-Price per guest from: $80
+Price per guest from $80

-Discover one of the most secluded Mayan ruins in Guatemala on this one day excursion.
-Explore the archeological jewels dispersed in a little town and eyewitness how the protection of the ruins is mixed with work to assist the local settlement.
-Find out why this site is known to be the crib of the Mayan Calendar and the writing structure with one of our experienced guides; visit the earliest Mayan Arch in the world; and appreciate the antique pieces of art.
-The drive from Tikal to Uaxactun is approximately a 24 miles, about 45 minutes ride on a small dirt road, and then suddenly you will be in a small village inside of the jungle, with Mayan ruins on separate directions of the village, absolutely an extraordinary experience.
-Duration: one day.
-Price per guest from: $150
+Discover one of the most secluded Mayan ruins in Guatemala on this one-day excursion.
+Explore the archeological jewels dispersed in a little town and witness how the protection of the ruins is mixed with work to assist the local settlement.
+Find out why this site is known to be the crib of the Mayan Calendar and the writing structure with one of our experienced guides; visit the earliest Mayan Arch in the world, and appreciate the antique pieces of art.
+Price: $150

 The Maya Biosphere Reserve is the biggest preserved lush forest in North America.
-Spread beyond 4.3 million acres (1.7 million hectares) in the north of Guatemala, this nature reserve protects huge areas of jungles, forests and the exceptional Mayan ruins that lie within them.
-There are countless mysterious Mayan ruins, most of them are still covered by the jungle canopy.
+Spread beyond 4.3 million acres (1.7 million hectares) in the north of Guatemala, this nature reserve protects huge areas of jungles, forests, and the exceptional Mayan ruins that lie within them.
+There are countless mysterious Mayan ruins, most of which are still covered by the jungle canopy.
 Join one of our jungle hikes and discover one of the most hidden parts of the world.
 Duration from: 1 day.
-Price per guest from: $80
+Price per guest from $80

 4 days & 4 nights